How to rebalance a portfolio

 The pros and cons of rebalancing

 Of course, portfolio drift doesn’t take decades to occur, so regularly reviewing and rebalancing your portfolio is a critical part of pursuing any investment goal.
-Not only does this allow you to maintain your original target asset allocation, but it also helps you:
+Not only does this allow you to maintain your original target asset allocation, but it also can help you:

 • Avoid rash reactions: Following a rules-based rebalancing strategy makes it easier to help prevent emotional interference in decision making that could lead to significant losses.